photoprism/photoprism-docs/docs/user-guide/faq.md

     [become a sponsor](../funding.md) to get their favorite features as soon as possible.

 ??? question "Are there plans to introduce premium features?"
-    Yes.
-Voluntary donations don't cover even our most basic expenses.
+    Yes, we plan to offer non-essential premium features to fund further development as voluntary donations don't cover even our most basic expenses.
 It is in the best interest of all users that funding is sustainable in the long run.

     For those who don't like recurring subscriptions, there will be discounted multi-year / lifetime payment options.
     As soon as we have details, we will announce them publicly.